Market Research Insights for Technology Companies

 What is interesting when you do this is how small changes can make a huge, measurable difference to your programs.
 On the first message validation project I did in my career, we tested four main messages that the marketing team had been using for outbound emails and direct marketing with uninspiring results.
 The client knew that if they could get that 1-hour meeting, the clients were hooked, but the programs just weren’t getting the same level of response.

 We tested the messages as part of an overall research project, and found that 3 out of the 4 messages resonated extremely well with everybody.
 But that fourth message was different.
-Two out of our three target segments not only didn’t find it compelling, they actually found it insulting and frustrating
+Two out of our three target segments not only didn’t find it compelling, they actually found it insulting and frustrating.

 That said, it wasn’t that the fourth message was bad across the board.
 The final target segment really liked the fourth message, even though it was actually alienating the majority of the market!
 The client reserved that fourth message for a campaign targeted to that specific audience.